18b9007/code_refactoring/refactoring_01/refactoring_video_01.md

 ```
 Solution: Creation Method
 <br>Instead of creating multiple constructors for different types of players, a single catch all constructor is created with all the player properties.
-<br>Then when creating a specific type of plater (e.g. quarterback QB), only values for the relevant arguments are filled with the rest being 0.
+<br>Then when creating a specific type of player (e.g. quarterback QB), only values for the relevant arguments are filled with the rest being 0.

 ```Java
 public class FootballPlayer {